 Those who don’t qualify for Medicaid when they need nursing home care may become eligible after their savings are depleted.
 It is also important to remember that when a Medicaid recipient dies, the government may recoup the benefits provided for nursing home care from the estate.
 Family members may discover that this will impact their inheritance.
 To avoid this, look at these ways to protect assets from nursing home expenses.

 Give Away Assets.
 Giving loved ones your assets as gifts can help keep them from being taken by the government when you die.
-However, there may be tax consequences and could render you Medicaid ineligible.
+However, there may be tax consequences and could render you Medicaid ineligible if you transferred assets in the five years before you apply for benefits.
+Finally, assets gifted to loved ones directly now belong to them, so if they experience money issues, get sued or divorced, or die, those assets could disappear.

 But don’t try any of theses ways before first contacting an elder law, estate planning or Medicaid planning attorney.
 Only they will be able to help you correctly plan for the nursing home.
-Plus, the sooner you get it done, the more you inheritance will be able to protect for your loved ones.
+Plus, the sooner you get it done, the more of the inheritance you will be able to protect for your loved ones.

 Reference: WRCB (Dayton) (Sep.
 4, 2020) “How to Protect Your Assets from Nursing Homes”